ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 the next trip to the lake,
 the next moment of silence after the kids are in bed.

-I haven't quite figured it out yet, but somehow acknowledging and savoring life _as we're living through it_ is the closest we'll ever going to come to slowing down time.
+I don't have it all quite figured out just yet, but somehow acknowledging and savoring life _as we're living through it_ is the closest we'll ever get to actually slowing down time.

 Check your calendar.
 We are nearly halfway through the year 2018. **_2018!!_** Re-read the digits my fingers just pressed into the keyboard and your optic nerve just transmitted to your brain.